UC3Music/Shiva/README.md

 # Proof of concept

-Proof of concept done with an Arduino Micro board:
+Proof of concept done with an Arduino Micro board (click on the images below to go to the videos):

 [![MIDI Experiments with Arduino](http://img.youtube.com/vi/2-d8FWZnlz4/0.jpg)](http://www.youtube.com/watch?v=2-d8FWZnlz4)